DanielMorales9/asynt/README.md

 # asynt (asyncio tutorial)
-A gentle tutorial for the asyncio programming paradigm
+A <strike>gentle</strike> tutorial for the asyncio programming paradigm